ADD CONDITION

 Warnings and Precautions

-You should also stop taking the medication and contact your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by fever, rash, or a persistent headache.
-Additionally, if a sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens, seek medical advice.
+You should also stop taking the medication and contact your doctor if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms may signal a serious condition.
+Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness that worsens, seek medical advice.

 Overdose